radimremes/imgcomparer/README.md

 ### Prerequisites

-A modern web browser is sufficient for running demo using imgcomparer library.
+A modern web browser is sufficient for running imgcomparer library demo.

 ## Installing